Log in

 Into the new investment account each month.

-I'd invest the money in an S&P500 fund like VOO (The Vanguard S&P500 Fund).
+The money would invest in an S&P500 fund like VOO (The Vanguard S&P500 Fund).

 I'd invest my retirement account money at work in an S&P500 Fund too (most retirement accounts have this option).